 - not closely related

-Same-sex couples can get married, form a civil partnership or convert a civil partnership into a marriage in England or Wales.
+Same sex couples can convert a civil partnership into a marriage in England or Wales.

 There are different rules if you want to get married or form a civil partnership:

 You need permission from your parents or guardians to get married or form a civil partnership in England or Wales.

 If you or your partner is a foreign national

 There will be no change to the rights and status of EU citizens currently living in the UK until 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
 You and your family can apply to the EU Settlement Scheme to continue living in the UK.

 You must apply for a visa to get married or form a civil partnership in the UK if you:

 - are from outside the EU, European Economic Area (EEA) or Switzerland

 - are not a British citizen